ghsecuritylab/onderzoeksemester_18-19/ti-software/README.txt

 Here are the tools & libraries of the Hogeschool Utrecht

-BMPTK is the build tools
+BMPTK is the GNU Make build tool, created by Wouter van Ooijen.
-HWLIB is the hardware library
-RTOS is the real-time operating system of the Hogeschool Utrecht
+This BMPTK has modifications for building a program on the esp32.